Multi-Carrier Agile Phased Array Radar: Simulation Results

-Finally, we consider a jamming environment and let $u = 0.4$.
-The number of scattering points is set to $S = 5$.
-The hit rates of the range-Doppler parameters are depicted in Fig.~\ref{fig:partial_noisy_hitrate}.
-In this scenario, we note that WMAR has the highest hit rates, CAESAR ranks the second, and that FAR almost fails to reconstruct scattering points (with hit rates less than 0.5).
-The superiority of WMAR/CAESAR over FAR demonstrates the advantage of the proposed multi-carrier waveforms.
-Comparing WMAR and CAESAR shows the tradeoff induced by array allocation in CAESAR, which allows to trade hardware complexity for a controllable loss in antenna gain.

-From the experimental results in both noiseless and noisy cases, we find that the multi-carrier signals used by CAESAR and WMAR significantly enhance range-Doppler reconstruction performance over the monotone waveform in traditional FAR.
+From the experimental results in Subsections \ref{subsec:detect} - \ref{subsec:hitrate}, we find that the multi-carrier signals used by \ac{caesar} and \ac{wmar} significantly enhance range-Doppler reconstruction performance over the monotone waveform in \ac{far}.
 The advantage becomes more distinct in jamming environments, where some radar measurements are invalid.
-In reasonably high SNR scenarios, the hit rates of CAESAR, which uses constant modulus waveforms, approach those of WMAR, which uses costly wideband waveforms.
+In reasonably high \ac{snr} scenarios, the reconstruction performance of \ac{caesar}, which uses narrowband constant modulus waveforms for each antenna element, approach those of \ac{wmar}, which uses instantaneously wideband waveforms.}